-The influential Affective Embodiment Account ([15], [268], [269], [270], [271]) shares a lot with WAT.
-Similarly to WAT, it stresses the role of both sensorimotor and emotional grounding of ACs (see converging evidence: [272], [273], [274], [275], [276]).
+The influential Affective Embodiment Account [15,272-275] shares a lot with WAT.
+Similarly to WAT, it stresses the role of both sensorimotor and emotional grounding of ACs (see converging evidence: [276-280]).
 Similarly to WAT, it focuses on acquisition, underlying how learning emotional words can have a bootstrapping role for ACs learning.
 There are a number of differences, though.
 First, WAT focuses more on the differences between kinds of ACs, due to different combinations of sensorimotor, interoceptive, social and linguistic experience in their representation.
-Second, WAT puts more emphasis on linguistic experience characterizing ACs acquisition.
+Second, WAT puts more emphasis on linguistic experience and its embodied counterpart, the oral system activation.
+Finally, WAT stresses more the social experience characterizing ACs acquisition.
 In the framework of WAT, the emotional activation of ACs could be a byproduct of their peculiar acquisition modality.

-The model initially proposed by Paivio has been recently re-proposed, in a more embodied version, by Dove ([138], [56], [277], [278]).
+The model initially proposed by Paivio has been recently re-proposed, in a more embodied version, by Dove [140, 58,281,282].
 According to him, we take advantage of the fact that language is an external amodal symbol system that we learn to manipulate in an embodied and grounded way.
 The similarity of WAT with Dove's view, that underlines the role of language as a medium for thought, is very strong.
 Differently from Dove, we do not stress the amodal character of language representation and focus on the importance of linguistic acquisition and on the embodied counterpart of linguistic involvement, i.e. the activation of the mouth motor system.

-The hub-and-spoke theory of semantic memory ([153], [166]), not specifically focused on ACs, assumes the existence of both modality specific cortices and of a single amodal hub, localized in the anterior temporal lobe (ATL).
-In their Dynamic Multilevel Reactivation Framework Reilly et al. ([279]) propose that multiple cortical hubs mediate the relationship between amodal and sensorimotor information.
-Some evidence inspired by this theory points to the importance of linguistic and acoustic information for ACs ([161]), perfectly in line with WAT.
-However, in our more embodied view a common amodal region where modality-specific information converges is not necessary ([167]), even if there might be high-level convergence zones ([280], [281]) that support processes such as simulation, recall, and prediction ([282]).
+The hub-and-spoke theory of semantic memory [155,168], not specifically focused on ACs, assumes the existence of both modality specific cortices and of a single amodal hub, localized in the anterior temporal lobe (ATL).
+In their Dynamic Multilevel Reactivation Framework Reilly et al. [283] propose that multiple cortical hubs mediate the relationship between amodal and sensorimotor information.
+Some evidence inspired by this theory points to the importance of linguistic and acoustic information for ACs [163], perfectly in line with WAT.
+However, in our more embodied view a common amodal region where modality-specific information converges is not necessary [169], even if there might be high-level convergence zones [284,285] that support processes such as simulation, recall, and prediction [286].